 Women and trans- led groups respond to closing space for civil society

 As feminist funds, Mama Cash and Urgent Action Fund know that collective action by women, girls, and trans people is changing the world.
-Today, the global political and social landscape is becoming increasingly repressive, xenophobic, patriarchal and extremist.
+The global political and social landscape is becoming increasingly repressive, xenophobic, patriarchal and extremist.
 It is urgent to provide support to unapologetically progressive and feminist movements led by those most excluded and impacted.

 In the discourse on closing space for civil society, we have observed that analyses and discussions do not consistently incorporate a gendered lens.
 We also know that repressive and violent reactions to their change agendas are not a new experience for the groups we support.
 Indeed, it is by the very act of speaking out and challenging the status quo that women, girls, and trans people have become the targets of conservative forces and developed the tactics and strategies to resist them.